Jonas-Luetolf/System-Monitor/README.md

   - "ram" for the RAM data
   - "disks" for the Disks data
   - "general" for general data

-- data_load_time
-This entry says how long it takes to load the systemdata.
-Don't edit this it will be removed in comming version.

 If the config file isn't valid the programm takes the default config.